kmate/nixos-config/README.md

 - Lock screen when moving mouse to top right corner? (or add a button to waybar there!)
 - Unlock PAM looks to be random
   - accepts only fingerprint when invoked from console
-  - otherwise, it only accepts the password
+  - otherwise, it only accepts the password first, and attempts to use fingerprint after a failed password

 ## Waybar